 Day 1 – Kelingking Beach and Crystal Bay

-On the first day we are going to explore Kelingking Beach!
+On the first day, we are going to explore Kelingking Beach!
 You have probably already seen this T-Rex Rock formation in many photos on Instagram.
-And in reality it is even more beautiful as it looks on all those pictures.
+And in reality, it is even more beautiful as it looks in all those pictures.

 Kelingking itself is a huge cliff with a beach blow it.
 The shape of the cliff looks like a t-rex, hence the nickname.
 The viewpoint offers er great lookout over this cliff and the bright turquoise sea.
 You can even spot manta rays in the water!